-At many stages in the recruitment process using an AI can be helpful.
-Many companies use an Applicant Tracking System to automate screening early stage candidates, which can save a lot of time and resources.
+At many stages in the recruitment process, there are benefits of tech and AI in recruiting.
+Many companies use an Applicant Tracking System to automate the screening early stage candidates, which can save a lot of time and resources.
 An ATS can filter through a much larger number of applications a lot faster than the human eye, so when properly programmed can be indispensable when it comes to finding candidates with the basic requirements.

 It can also send replies, schedule interviews, and generally make the process much smoother and a more positive experience on both ends, as it provides more communication between the two parties.

 The impact of a positive candidate experience cannot be undervalued, especially considering that candidates are almost 40% more likely to accept a job offer if they are satisfied with the process.
 While it is always important to make a good impression from the start, it can be even more influential when you're hiring a substantial number of people.

 60% of job seekers have abandoned a job application for being too long or convoluted, and high volume hiring jobs are more likely to have a higher pre-start dropout rate.
 This means that if your candidate experience is lacking you could find it much more difficult to fill your positions.

 An easy fix to this to make sure that you have clear, concise job descriptions; the minimum amount of questions on the initial application page (more information can always be gathered later); and plenty of lines of communication available to candidates.

 If using a recruitment tool or ATS, you can set up automated responses to give back general feedback, which helps to encourage rejected candidates to reapply in the future for other roles and recommend friends to apply.

 Identify recruiting metrics to measure